B. J. Johnson (basketball)

-Robert "B. J." Johnson Jr. (born December 21, 1995) is an American professional basketball.
+Robert Johnson Jr. (born December 21, 1995) is an American professional basketball for Phoenix Super LPG Fuel Masters of the PBA.
 He played college basketball for La Salle and Syracuse.

 High school career

 Johnson is the son of Robert Johnson, who played basketball at La Salle University from 1986 to 1990.
 The younger Johnson grew up outside Philadelphia and attended Lower Merion High School, NBA Hall-of-Famer Kobe Bryant's alma mater.
 He had 22 points and 11 rebounds in a win over Chester High School in the 2013 state championship.
 Johnson was a top-100 high school prospect.

 College career

 Johnson originally committed to Syracuse out of high school.
 He averaged 4.1 points and 3.1 rebounds per game for the Orange as a sophomore in 2014–15.
 After the season, he decided to transfer to La Salle.
 He explained that coach John Giannini told him he would be an impact player after sitting out the requisite year.
 Johnson scored 35 points in a December 2016 win over Florida Gulf Coast.
 As a junior at La Salle, Johnson led the team in points (17.6 per game) and rebounds (6.3) per game.
 He was named to the All-Big 5 first team.
 After the season he declared for the 2017 NBA draft, but ultimately withdrew his name.
 As a senior, Johnson was named to the All-Atlantic 10 second team.
 He was also named to the All-Big 5 first team after a season in which he averaged 20.8 points per game, the most for an Explorer since Rasual Butler in 2002, as well as leading the team with 8.3 rebounds per game.
 He graduated from La Salle with a degree in finance.